Deluxe company -

 Managed Hosting Provides Onboarding Services

 Once the customer completes the onboarding process, the switch to standard support begins.
+What is managed hosting?
 The definition of standard support differs for each customer depending on service levels purchased by the customer.

 Do I Get On-call Support?